 Our strategy informs the setting of the objectives across the business and is widely communicated.
 Strategic risks and opportunities are identified as an integral part of the strategy setting process.

-The Board conducts a review of the risk management and internal control framework and the SET presents the most significant Group risks, controls and mitigation plans to the Board for review twice a year.
+The Board conducts a review of the risk management and internal control framework and SET members present their risks, controls and mitigation plans to the Board for review on a rolling programme throughout the year.
 The Audit Committee reviews the effectiveness of internal financial controls annually.

 Internal Control Framework